-This course focuses on the normal sequence of language development and the teaching of literacy in the elementary context.
+Prerequisite: Admission to Educaton Program This course focuses on the normal sequence of language development and the teaching of literacy in the elementary context.
 Strategies for teaching word recognition, vocabulary, decoding, comprehension, and critical thinking within a class of linguistically and culturally diverse students will be explored.
-This course will address how elementary teachers can identify typical and atypical language acquisition, indications for referral, and education techniques for working with ELL students and students with disabilities.
+This course will address how elementary teachers can identify typical and atypical language acquisition, indications for referral, and education techniques for working with English Language Learners and students with disabilities.
 3 credits